sass/sass/accepted/package-importer.d.ts.md

 know where to start looking for the Bootstrap module.
 We considered `require.main.filename` and the current working directory, but found that neither would allow for all use cases.
-We decided to allow users to specify an entry point path, defaulting to `require.main.filename`.
+We decided to allow users to specify an entry point directory, defaulting to the parent directory of `require.main.filename`.

 ## Types